Data processing agreement

 Answer:

 No, nothing is missing.
 Both parts are clearly contained.
-And Evovia provides the necessary and necessary guarantees.
+And Evovia provides the necessary guarantees.

 Please be aware that the data controller's deadline for the max.
 72 hours will first count from the notification received from the data processor.
 Since the data processor must notify without undue delay, and since the data processor merely finds that there has been a violation, this will in practice provide very limited options for staying from the data processor to be aware of the violation for notification to be given.